Birmingham Truck & Tractor-Trailer Accidents Lawyer

 If you suffered catastrophic injuries or your loved one was killed in a large truck or tractor-trailer accident in Alabama, you could be entitled to monetary compensation for your medical bills, lost wages, and pain and suffering.
-A personal injury lawyer with Farris, Riley & Pitt, LLP can help guide you through the legal process.
+A truck accident lawyer with Farris, Riley & Pitt, LLP can help guide you through the legal process.

-For more than 20 years, the personal injury attorneys at Farris, Riley & Pitt, LLP have represented clients injured on commercial truck crashes in Birmingham and many surrounding areas of Jefferson County.
-Our firm has secured several multimillion dollar verdicts and settlements on behalf of injury victims.
+For more than 20 years, the Birmingham truck accident attorney from Farris, Riley & Pitt, LLP have represented clients injured in commercial truck crashes in Birmingham and many surrounding areas of Jefferson County.
+Our firm has secured several multimillion-dollar verdicts and settlements on behalf of injury victims.

 If you or your loved one has been killed or injured in a truck or tractor-trailer crash, contact Farris, Riley & Pitt, LLP for a free consultation.